goepigen/MaplePackageTools/README.md

 7. if package code is modified, call _savePackageToMla(mlaPath, mplPath, packageName)_ once again to update the _.mla_ file.

 8. if you share your project directory with someone else (or if you clone a repo with an _.mla_ file), call _addPathToLibname(projectDirectory)_ to be able to use the packages in the _.mla_ file.

+### Notes

+To use this repository for the first time, in a Maple worksheet, add the directory of the repository to libname using the command

+`libname := pathToRepoDir, libname;`

+At this point you can use the commands from the `MaplePackageTools` package in the current worksheet.

+To make this package available aways,

+`MaplePackageTools:-addPathToLibname(pathToRepoDir);`

+The repository directory is now added to _libname_ in the Maple initialization file.